jjermany/Plex-Donate/README.md

 - Optional Plex integration to remove canceled donors automatically.
 - Activity log for webhook events and admin actions.
 - Shareable donor dashboard so supporters can confirm donations, pick their invite email, and self-serve Plex access.
+- Dedicated customer dashboard at `/dashboard` where subscribers can log in with their PayPal subscription ID to manage invites and update contact details.

 ## 📋 Requirements
 - Node.js 18+ (20+ recommended)